invio/Invio.Xunit/README.md

 Invio's extensions to xunit that is based on our coding practices and standards.

 # Installation
-The latest version of this package is available on MyGet.
-To install include the myget feed in your NuGet.Config at the root of your project, and add the dependency to your project.json.
+The latest version of this package is available on NuGet.
+To install add the dependency to your project.json.

 ```shell
 PM> Install-Package Invio.Xunit